AgentD/diy-linux-guide/kernel.md

 the system and how the kernel can interface with it.

-The boot loader loads the device tree into memory and tells the kernel where it is, just like it already does for the initial ramdisk and command line.
+The boot loader loads the device tree into memory and tells the kernel where it is, just like it already does for the initial ramfs and command line.

 In theory, a kernel binary can now be started on a number of different boards with the same CPU architecture, without recompiling (assuming it has all the